AssassinUKG/ac1d/index.md

-## Welcome to GitHub Pages
+## Welcome to ac1d hacks

-You can use the [editor on GitHub](https://github.com/AssassinUKG/ac1d.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is a simple repo and space to house all materail I develop, share and learn from.
+I hope you get a chance to learn from some of it too.

 ### Markdown